NET WORTH: Unknown

 ARTS & CULTURE: The Hursts live in Aspen, an important site of their arts giving.
 Hurst calls Aspen Music Festival and School and The Aspen Institute “the twin cultural pillars of Aspen" and serves on the board of each.
 The couple recently made a large donation to The Aspen Institute to support community outreach programs.
 Soledad, meanwhile, sits on the board of Theatre Aspen, another grantee.
 Other grantees have included Aspen Santa Fe Ballet, The Wolfsonian in Miami, The Jewish Museum, Aspen Science Center, Jazz Aspen, and Whitney Museum, which has received particularly large sums.
 Hurst was once president of the board of Whitney and is currently chair of the executive committee.

-EDUCATION & YOUTH: The couple has steadily supported Aspen Country Day School (they are parents), as well as UPenn, Johns Hopkins University, and Yale Law School Fund.
+EDUCATION & YOUTH: The couple has steadily supported Aspen Country Day School (where their children attended) as well as University of Pennsylvania, Johns Hopkins University, and Yale Law School Fund.
 Soledad graduated from Yale Law School and worked in New York as a lawyer and investment banker.

-POLICY & GLOBAL: The Hursts, via their foundation have supported FINCA, which "improves lives and transforms communities through innovative microfinance and social enterprise programs in financially excluded regions worldwide,"; The Washington Institute; and Council on Foreign Relations, of which Hurst is a member.
+POLICY & GLOBAL: The Hursts have supported FINCA, which "improves lives and transforms communities through innovative microfinance and social enterprise programs in financially excluded regions worldwide," as well as The Washington Institute and Council on Foreign Relations, of which Hurst is a member.

 OTHER: The couple also earmarks funds for select Jewish and environmental organizations.